sr99622/playqt/README.md

 <p>
 <h2>Model Configuration</h2>
 <p>
 The program must be configured after installation to connect to the AI model.
-A sample model is provided on this site.
+A sample model is provided at <a href="https://sourceforge.net/projects/playqt/files/">model.zip</a>.
 Download and unzip the model.zip file in your installation directory.
 By default this will be %HOMEPATH%/playqt.
 <p>
 Once the model has been unzipped, launch the program and use the menu bar at the top to go to Tools->Filters.
 On the right hand top side of the filter screen are the available filters, double click on darknet to activate the AI model screen.
 <p>